biswaskdk/biswaskdk/README.md

 ### 🧑‍💻 Projects I Love

+**💬 Guff – AI Overlay Chrome Extension** (in development) Developed a Chrome extension that overlays an AI assistant onto any website, enabling real-time, context-aware chat and productivity features.
+Built with React and JavaScript, Guff offers smart content extraction from web pages and messaging platforms, supports customizable chat bubbles, color overlap detection, export-to-PDF, and voice input.
+Integrated OpenAI GPT-4o for advanced conversational support, and designed an intuitive, resizable UI with persistent settings and accessibility in mind.

 **🎮 Way of the Frog** – *2D Metroidvania Game*
 Scripted enemy AI and boss fights in Godot using GDScript.
 Conducted iterative playtests to boost engagement by 20%.